aphentik/Presales-Demo/README.md

 # Presales-Demo

-Some presales demo for Cloudwatt (Standard Openstack API) and Flexible Engine (Standard and FusionSphere API) platforms
+Some presales demo for Cloudwatt (Standard Openstack API) and Flexible Engine (Standard and FusionSphere API) platforms.